Search: I Can Fix Up My Home

 Carpenter’s glue is known for a very long open time.
 This makes it an attractive choice for projects that need complex clamping.

-Elmer’s and Dap are the leading manufacturers of yellow glue.
+Elmer’s and Dap are a couple of the leading manufacturers of yellow glue.

 • Carpenter’s Tip: Save the fine-grain sawdust from your woodworking project.
 Mix up a paste of glue and sawdust.
 Use it to putty the joints and nail holes.
 It’s frugal and it makes a perfect match!